-Dan believes that it is essential to the strength of our community to maintain a balance of housing types and affordability in Roseville.
-He supports City efforts to understand our local housing market, and to target areas that are under-represented in our current market, with appropriate City assistance.
+AFFORDABILITY, CITY ASSISTANCE, & HOUSING TYPES: He supports City efforts to understand our local housing market, and to target areas that are under-represented in our current market, with appropriate City assistance.
 Such under-represented areas that have been identified in the past include affordable low-maintenance single-level townhomes and affordable multi-family rentals for all ages including seniors.

 CODE ENFORCEMENT: Since taking office as a city council member in 2007, Dan has worked to make the City’s code enforcement system both fairer and more effective in keeping up Roseville property values for both residents and businesses.
 On the council, he worked to put in place both the city council involvement in enforcement through approval of abatements as well as the Neighborhood Enhancement Program that educates property owners about code requirements and proactively helps resolve issues before they become complaints.